 The following is everything to know about how a service dog can help you manage your fibromyalgia symptoms.
 We go into depth about when a service dog is helpful, and we provide useful insights into the process of getting a service dog to help you manage each day.

 How a service dog can help people with fibromyalgia?

 A service dog is often used by people suffering from fibromyalgia.
 If someone is in pain from fibromyalgia and find it hard to walk, service dogs will be there to steady them when needed.
 They can also scan the body to see which parts are the coldest and when it is nap or bedtime they will cuddle into you on that part of the body to keep you warm.

 Dogs are incredibly intelligent animals which is why they work so well as service dogs.
 One woman spoke about how she couldn’t get out of bed one morning because there was a pillow in the way but she was in too much pain to move it.
-Her service dog saw that she was having difficulty, accessed the situation and moved the pillow with the mouth out the way.
+Her service dog saw that she was having difficulty, assessed the situation, and moved the pillow with the mouth out the way.

 For all the common symptoms of fibromyalgia, service dogs can help make life that little bit easier.
 Symptoms from fatigue and muscle pain to depression, having a service dog will really improve your life.
 From something so little as sitting on your lap as you watch TV to finding cold spots, supporting mobility, and retrieving medicines, service dogs are truly amazing.

 As pain is one of the major symptoms of fibromyalgia, this can have an impact on mobility.
 If someone is in pain when they walk, their mobility will be decreased and impaired.
-As the service dogs are highly trained, they are able to adapt to there users and provide the right amount of care.
+As the service dogs are highly trained, they are able to adapt to their users and provide the right amount of care.

 If you are suffering from fibromyalgia or know someone who is, getting a service dog is definitely recommended.
 They provide the best type of emotional and physical care and support and will definitely improve the user’s life.